rseiler/lcmip/README.md

 ## Thank you!

 I really appreciate all kind of feedback and contributions.
-Thanks for using and supporting spBee.
+Thanks for using and supporting LCMiP.